anupam2005/AzureCertificationPrep/README.md

 **Azure Sentinel** will collate, aggregate, and analyze data from multiple Azure services to detect any unusual behavior or patterns.
 You can then take action on the information.

 **Azure Key Vault** is a secure place to store passwords and other secrets.
 Once stored, you can never retrieve the actual value or keys, but you can share access to the value or specific versions of a secret with other third-party clients and other Azure services.
 You can also restrict or deny access easily and quickly, should it be necessary.
+It stores **tokens, passwords, certificates, API keys, and other secrets**.

 **Azure Policy** is used to enforce different rules and effects over your resources, such as limiting what actions different administrators can perform within resource group.

 Appropriately configured **Network Security groups** allow you to *control all inbound and outbound traffic for your virtual machines.*

+**Azure Privileged Identity Management (PIM)** is a service in Azure **Active Directory (Azure AD)** that enables you to manage, control, and monitor access to important resources in your organization.

+**Azure AD Connect** in an on-premises environment is capable of **synchronizing on-premises and Azure AD accounts**, so users can be signed in and be managed in both locations without having to maintain 2 separate Active Directory environments.

 ## 11. Privacy, Compliance & Trust
 -------------------------------